BrendonLalman/STFC/README.md

 Short-term Forest Change Tool
 ===========================

-Last update: April 3, 2020
+Last update: April 3, 2023
-Created by: NASA DEVELOP Spring 2020 Costa Rica and Panama Ecological Forecasting Project Team: Teodora Mitroi, Kate Markham, Eder Hernandez, Sharifa Karwandyar
+Created by: NASA DEVELOP

-Contact: Teodora Mitroi, mitteodora@gmail.com

 The script was developed using Google Earth Engine (GEE).
 It uses Landsat 8 OLI TOA Reflectance with maskL8sr cloud-mask, Sentinel MSI Level-1C with